 Rule 35.
 Each item listed on the weekly agenda that is to be reported out of committee must be accompanied by a report.
 The committee chair shall draft the report with the assistance of central staff committee liaisons.
-Committee liaisons will be responsible for keeping minutes of committee hearings, working sessions, and meetings in accordance with open meeting and public records requirements.
-Minutes shall include the following information: name of the committee, title of the event (meeting, working session, hearing), date, time of the call of the meeting, start time, end time, location, subject, committee/council members present, a summary of the discussion held, any decisions made, next steps to be taken, or votes taken, a list of all correspondence, documents or exhibits presented at the hearing, and items requested by councillors.
-The minutes are to be prepared by the committee liaison and presented to the chair for review and signature and filed within 48 hours of the conclusion of the hearing, meeting or working session.
-Reports of the committee chair or the committee must contain the following information: docket number, title, date referred, sponsor, date(s) of hearings, date(s) of working sessions (where applicable), a discussion of the provisions of the legislation, summary of information received at the hearing, and in the case of amended or substituted language, a discussion of the changes and the impacts on the original legislation, and the rationale for the recommended action.
+Committee liaisons will be responsible for keeping minutes of committee hearings, working sessions, meetings, and policy briefings in accordance with open meeting and public records requirements.
+Minutes shall include the following information: name of the committee, title of the event (meeting, working session, hearing, policy briefing), date, time of the call of the event, start time, end time, location, subject, committee/council members present, a summary of the discussion held, any decisions made, next steps to be taken, or votes taken, a list of all correspondence, documents, or exhibits presented at the event, and items requested by councilors.
+The minutes are to be prepared by the committee liaison and presented to the chair for review and signature and filed within a reasonable timeframe of the conclusion of the hearing, meeting, policy briefing, or working session, but in no case later than the committee's next hearing, meeting, policy briefing, or working session on the relevant topic, except if a more suitable timeframe is determined by the council president or central staff director.
+Reports of the committee chair or the committee must contain the following information: docket number, title, date referred, sponsor, date(s) of hearing, meeting, policy briefing, or working session (where applicable), a discussion of the provisions of the legislation, summary of information received at the hearing, meeting, policy briefing, or working session, and in the case of amended or substituted language, a discussion of the changes and the impacts on the original legislation, and the rationale for the recommended action.

-The committee chair may issue an informational interim report as a communication to the council relaying information gleaned from committee hearings and the status of the issue.
-The interim report of the committee chair will not dispose of the docket.
-The interim report will be filed in the same manner as all other documents and be part of the Reports of Public Officers and Others portion of the agenda.
+The committee chair may issue an interim report to provide to the council information received regarding the topic or the status of a docket.
+This interim committee report does not recommend a final disposition of the docket, and will not dispose of the docket.
+The interim report will be filed in the same manner as all other documents.
+It will be filed as part of the Reports of Committee portion of the agenda, and will be placed on file.
+The docket remains in the assigned committee until final disposition.